Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 Ear pain may indicate an ear plug

 The signs and consistency of sulfur clots in a child are the same as in an adult.
-But it is difficult for children to endure the discomfort associated with ear congestion, so it is urgent.
+But it is difficult for children to endure the discomfort associated with ear congestion, so they need it urgently.

-When a plug forms near the membrane, dizziness, migraine, yawning, and an unreasonable cough appear.
-Patients have symptoms of motion sickness, impaired coordination of movement.
+When a plug forms near the membrane, dizziness, migraine, yawning, and causeless cough appear.
+Patients experience symptoms of motion sickness, and movement coordination is impaired.

-How to know if there is a plug in the ear
+How to find out if there is a plug in your ear

-With a large accumulation of sulfur, you can even see the cork with the naked eye - just pull the auricle down a little.
-What the clot looks like, you can first see in the photo.
+If there is a large accumulation of sulfur, you can even see the plug with the naked eye - just pull the auricle down a little.
+You can preview what the clot looks like in the photo.

-To determine the degree of complexity of the pathology, the doctor performs otoscopy - examines the ear area through a special funnel, which allows you to examine all the clots that clog the ear canal.
+To determine the degree of complexity of the pathology, the doctor performs an otoscopy - examines the ear area through a special funnel, which allows you to examine all the clots that block the ear canal.

-In advanced cases, the examination is carried out using a probe with rounded ends.
+In advanced cases, inspection is carried out using a probe with rounded ends.
 Other diagnostic methods are not used.
-During the examination, the doctor collects an anamnesis, finding out the possible cause of the development of the disease.
+During the examination, the doctor collects an anamnesis, finding out the possible cause of the disease.

-It is better to entrust the removal of sulfur clots to the ENT, only the doctor will be able to assess the degree of pathology, the consistency of the mass, and choose the appropriate method for cleaning the ear canal.
+It is better to entrust the removal of sulfur clots to an ENT specialist; only a doctor will be able to assess the degree of pathology, the consistency of the mass, and choose the appropriate method of cleansing the ear canal.

-What methods are used to remove the cork:
+What methods are used to remove the plug:

-1. To begin with, the clots need to be softened - for this, for 2-4 days, hydrogen peroxide, special drops for dissolving sulfur (cerumenolytics) should be instilled into the ear three times a day.
+1. To begin with, the clots need to be softened - for this, hydrogen peroxide and special drops for dissolving sulfur (cerumenolytics) should be instilled into the ear three times a day for 2-4 days.

-2. Washing is carried out using a special Janet syringe to remove clots - its special design avoids a sharp injection of liquid.
-The syringe is filled with water or saline, the temperature of which is about 37 degrees.
-The jet is directed along the wall of the ear canal, while the head should be tilted in the opposite direction from the blocked ear.
+2. Washing is carried out using a special Janet syringe to remove clots - its special design avoids sudden injection of liquid.
+The syringe is filled with water or saline solution, the temperature of which is about 37 degrees.
+The jet is directed along the wall of the ear canal, while the head should be tilted in the direction opposite to the blocked ear.
 For adults, the shell is pulled down a little, for children - a little back and down.
-After 2-3 minutes, you need to change the position of the head, the doctor removes the sulfur with sterile cotton, a cotton swab soaked in boric acid is inserted into the ear for a while.
+After 2-3 minutes, you need to change the position of the head, the doctor removes the wax with sterile cotton wool, and a cotton swab soaked in boric acid is temporarily inserted into the ear.

-3. The dry removal method is used for large traffic jams, or when the integrity of the eardrum is violated.
-The procedure is carried out using an aspirator, which sucks the clot under pressure.
-Or they use a probe with a hook - they can break through and get a clot.
-In order not to injure the tissues, the course of manipulation is controlled through a microscope.
+3. The dry removal method is used for large plugs, or when the integrity of the eardrum is compromised.
+The procedure is carried out using an aspirator, which sucks out the clot under pressure.
+Or they use a probe with a hook - you can use it to break through and remove the clot.
+To avoid damaging the tissue, the progress of the manipulation is monitored through a microscope.

-Washing is contraindicated in diagnosing pathologies of the tympanic membrane, hearing loss, and a history of chronic otitis media.
+Washing is contraindicated when diagnosing pathologies of the eardrum, hearing loss, or a history of chronic otitis media.

-Self-removal of traffic jams for the treatment of children is categorically not suitable - discomfort often indicates an infectious process, any unprofessional intervention will cause complications.
+Self-removal of plugs is absolutely not suitable for treating children - unpleasant sensations often indicate an infectious process, and any unprofessional intervention will cause complications.

-How to get rid of cork at home
+How to get rid of traffic jams at home

-Independently, to combat sulfur clots, you can use special medicines, candles, which help soften the clots.
-All liquids that are introduced into the ear canal should have a temperature of 36-38 degrees.
+To combat sulfur clots on your own, you can use special medications and suppositories that help soften the clots.
+All liquids that are introduced into the ear canal should have a temperature of 36–38 degrees.

 Cerumenolysis - the use of special drops

-If the ear is blocked, cerumenolytics will help - drops, sprays on a water or oil basis, which soften the sulfur mass well, moisturize the mucous membrane.
+If the ear is blocked, cerumenolytics will help - drops, sprays on a water or oil basis, which soften the sulfur mass well and moisturize the mucous membrane.

-What drops will help get rid of the sulfur plug:
+What drops will help get rid of sulfur plugs:

-1. A-Cerumen - produced in the form of drops and spray, the drug can be used to treat children over 2.5 years old, it is used for hygiene care, for preventive purposes.
+1. A-Cerumen - produced in the form of drops and sprays, the drug can be used to treat children over 2.5 years old, it is used for hygienic care and for preventive purposes.

-2. Contraindications - otitis, pathology of the tympanic membrane.
-1 ml of liquid should be instilled into the ear canal, after 1-2 minutes, rinse the ear with saline.
-The procedure is carried out twice a day for 3-4 days.
+2. Contraindications: otitis media, pathologies of the eardrum.
+Drop 1 ml of liquid into the ear canal, and after 1–2 minutes, rinse the ear with saline solution.
+Carry out the procedure twice a day for 3-4 days.

-3. Remo-Vax - antiseptic, anti-inflammatory drops and oil-based spray, help to reduce secretory activity, narrow pores.
-Contraindications - pain, purulent discharge from the ear.
-Twice a day, 10-15 drops of the medicine should be instilled, kept in the ear canal for at least 20 minutes.
-The duration of treatment is 5 days.
+3. Remo-Vax - antiseptic, anti-inflammatory drops and oil-based spray, help reduce secretory activity and tighten pores.
+Contraindications – pain, purulent discharge from the ear.
+Twice a day you should instill 10–15 drops of the medicine and keep it in the ear canal for at least 20 minutes.
+Duration of treatment – 5 days.

-4. Vaxol - drops based on olive oil, soften clots, create a protective film in the ear canal.
+4. Vaxol - drops based on olive oil, soften clots and create a protective film in the ear canal.
 The medicine should be instilled 2-3 times a day, 5-10 drops for 5 days.

-5. Sodoglycerin potassium is prepared in pharmacies, the composition contains soda and glycerol.
-The drug is safe, effectively softens the plugs, twice a day, 5-10 drops of the drug should be administered, after a quarter of an hour, rinse the ear with warm water or saline.
+5. Sodoglycerin potassium is prepared in pharmacies and contains soda and glycerol.
+The drug is safe, effectively softens plugs, 5-10 drops of the medicine should be administered twice a day, after a quarter of an hour, rinse the ear with warm water or saline.

-Often, after instillation of the ear, auditory perception worsens - this is due to the swelling of the cork.
-After a few minutes, it will begin to soften, hearing will return.
+Often, after instillation of the ear, hearing perception deteriorates - this is due to swelling of the plug.
+After a few minutes it will begin to soften and hearing will return.

-What to do with traffic jams - effective folk methods of removal
+What to do with traffic jams - effective folk removal methods

 In addition to special medications, improvised means can be used to soften the accumulation of sulfur.
-You can use them only after consulting a doctor, they do an excellent job with traffic jams, but they are not suitable for the treatment of serious diseases.
+They can only be used after consulting a doctor; they do an excellent job of removing traffic jams, but are not suitable for treating serious diseases.

 Non-traditional means to combat traffic jams:

-1. Almond seed oil - moisturizes the mucous membrane of the ear canal, softens the plugs, promotes their rapid removal.
-Warm up the product a little, inject 6–8 drops into the ear, insert the turunda.
-The procedure is carried out 3-4 times a day, after 3 days you can additionally rinse your ears with warm water.
+1. Almond seed oil – moisturizes the mucous membrane of the ear canal, softens plugs, and promotes their rapid removal.
+Warm the product a little, put 6-8 drops into the ear, insert the turunda.
+Carry out the procedure 3-4 times a day, after 3 days you can additionally rinse your ears with warm water.

-2. Hydrogen peroxide is the most popular home remedy for congestion, and even doctors recognize its effectiveness.
-Tilt your head, drop 5–10 drops of the solution into the blocked ear, it should not flow out - after a few seconds, a hiss will begin, the clot will begin to dissolve, you need to hold the liquid for a quarter of an hour.
-Rinse the ear, remove the residual sulfur with a cotton pad.
-The procedure is carried out 2-4 times a day for 3-5 days.
+2. Hydrogen peroxide is the most popular home method of dealing with traffic jams, the effectiveness of which is recognized even by doctors.
+Tilt your head, drop 5-10 drops of the solution into the stuffy ear, it should not flow out - after a few seconds the hissing will begin, the clot will begin to dissolve, you need to hold the liquid for a quarter of an hour.
+Rinse the ear and remove any remaining wax with a cotton pad.
+Carry out the procedure 2–4 times a day for 3–5 days.

-3. Soda solution is used to wash the ears - mix 5 g of powder in 250 ml of water, fill the syringe without a needle.
-Tilt the head in the opposite direction from the diseased organ of hearing, direct the jet not clearly to the center, but slightly upwards so as not to damage the eardrum.
-After 1-2 minutes, tilt the head to the other side - the liquid will flow out along with the sulfur.
-The procedure should be carried out 2-3 times a day until the unpleasant symptoms disappear completely.
+3. A soda solution is used to wash the ears - stir 5 g of powder in 250 ml of water, fill the syringe without a needle.
+Tilt your head in the direction opposite to the diseased organ of hearing, direct the jet not directly to the center, but slightly upward, so as not to damage the eardrum.
+After 1-2 minutes, tilt your head in the other direction - the liquid will flow out along with the sulfur.
+The procedure should be carried out 2-3 times a day until the unpleasant symptoms completely disappear.

-If in the process of using home remedies, the state of health does not improve, purulent discharge flows from the ear, you should immediately contact a specialist.
+If your health does not improve after using home remedies, or purulent discharge flows from your ear, you should immediately consult a specialist.

 Almond seed oil moisturizes the ear mucosa